Sourabhjoshi1/Forecasting-India-s-CO-Emissions-1960-2045-Using-Prophet/README.md

 # Forecasting India's CO₂ Emissions (1960–2045) Using Facebook Prophet

-This notebook demonstrates how to use Facebook's [Prophet](https://facebook.github.io/prophet/) model to forecast India's CO₂ emissions over the next 30 years based on historical data from 1960 to 2019.
+In this notebook we have demonstrated the use Facebook's [Prophet](https://facebook.github.io/prophet/) model to forecast India's CO₂ emissions over the next 30 years based on historical data from 1960 to 2019.

 ---